Pikes Peak Marathon 2012

 And what to put in the pack?
-I didn’t expect the course to have much nice food (and I was right – they only had pretzels and M&Ms and some fruits – not bad but not optimal) so I packed 3 Probars (390 cal each), 2 Honey Stinger gels (120 cal each).
-Ahem that’s only 1,410 cals… I know and I could have paid the price.
+I didn’t expect the course to have much nice food (and I was right – they only had pretzels and M&Ms and some fruits – not bad but not optimal) so I packed 3 Pro bars (390 cal each), 2 Honey Stinger gels (120 cal each).
+Ahem, that’s only 1,410 cars… I know and I could have paid the price.
 For an event like this one should count at least 300 cal per hour so I should have packed 1,800 to 2100 calories.
 I got a couple of pretzels at some point but yes that’s all I hate during the event.
 I had a huge breakfast (oatmeal, raspberries) and I ate a Probar and a banana before the start.
-So all in all that was probably 2,500 cals over 8 hours (that’s within the range above).
+So all in all that was probably 2,500 calories over 8 hours (that’s within the range above).
 Since I didn’t bonk (I never do) the rest was fat burned.
-I also swallowed two Guayaki energy shots and each is 35 cals (and caffeine that doesn’t give the jitters).
+I also swallowed two Guayaki energy shots and each is 35 caloriess (and caffeine that doesn’t give the jitters).

-Also in the pack: advil, endurolyte capsules, credit card, cash, driver license, health insurance card, 500ml water, iPhone, arm warmers, a windbreaker, sunglasses, hat and vaseline (a good way to pack a small quantity is to fill a contact lens container with it).
+Also in the pack: Advil, endurolyte capsules, credit card, cash, driver license, health insurance card, 500ml water, iPhone, arm warmers, a windbreaker, sunglasses, hat and vaseline (a good way to pack a small quantity is to fill a contact lens container with it).
 I found that the pack was quite heavy and I was freaking out.
-At the start line there was guys with nothing.
+At the start line, there were guys with nothing.
 Just shorts and shoes… ok well maybe next time I run Pikes Peak barefoot wearing Speedos!

 This was one of the best and most memorable marathons I ever ran!
 Probably as special as the first one, Boston or Amsterdam that I ran with my son.

 I got up at 4:45 and after a good breakfast (instant oatmeal, raspberries, guayaki pure endurance tea, coffee) I was in my car toward Manitou Springs.
 The organization was great and I found a parking spot not too far from the start.
 I had about 30 mn to warm up, stretch and stare at people.
-What I like about smaller races is that the atmosphere is much more mellow than the the big city 25,000 people events.
-Manitou Springs is a charming little town and there really wasn’t many people on the start line (549 males + 187 females finished).
-At the gun we all started to run uphill on the road until we took to a single file trail.
-Temperature and atmosphere were already perfect.
+What I like about smaller races is that the atmosphere is much more mellow than the big city 25,000 people events.
+Manitou Springs is a charming little town and there really weren’t many people on the start line (549 males + 187 females finished).
+At the gun, we all started to run uphill on the road until we took to a single file trail.
+The temperature and atmosphere were already perfect.

 I was a little concerned about cut-off times.
 I have to be because otherwise I would be stopping too often for pictures and chatting with nice people (see my last Silverman race – I think this served me a great lesson).
 I’m not racing anyone, I just want to have a good time in the mountains.

 The last mile or so was back on the road and there I sprinted and passed more runners.
 I felt really good!
-I was happy of the accomplishment of running Pikes Peak and sad that it was over already.
+I was happy with the accomplishment of running Pikes Peak and sad that it was over already.
 My time was 7:34 which is fine considering how many times I stopped to enjoy the view or snap pictures.
-I ended up in the middle of the pack and middle of my age group.
-So I’m really happy with the result considering there was a lot of factors to manage.
+I ended up in the middle of the pack and the middle of my age group.
+So I’m really happy with the result considering there were a lot of factors to manage.
 Would I do it again?
 If I’m the area and I can sign up that’s for sure.
-Otherwise it’s a bit of a bucket list item as it gets quite pricey with the flights, car rental, accommodations etc. I do recommend it.
-It’s a great event with top-notch organization and super volunteers at the aid stations.
+Otherwise, it’s a bit of a bucket list item as it gets quite pricey with the flights, car rental, accommodations, etc. I do recommend it.
+It’s a great event with a top-notch organization and super volunteers at the aid stations.